Jtmonument/intro-to-csharp-exercises/README.md

-# Section 6 Exercises
+# Section 8 Exercises
-<b>Note:</b> For any of these exercises, ignore input validation unless otherwise directed.
-Assume the user enters values in the format that the program expects.
+<b>Note:</b> For all these exercises, ignore input validation unless otherwise specified.
+Assume the user provides input in the format that the program expects.

-1- When you post a message on Facebook, depending on the number of people who like your post, Facebook displays different information.

-If no one likes your post, it doesn't display anything.
-If only one person likes your post, it displays: [Friend's Name] likes your post.
-If two people like your post, it displays: [Friend 1] and [Friend 2] like your post.
-If more than two people like your post, it displays: [Friend 1], [Friend 2] and [Number of Other People] others like your post.
-Write a program and continuously ask the user to enter different names, until the user presses Enter (without supplying a name).
-Depending on the number of names provided, display a message based on the above pattern.
+1- Write a program and ask the user to enter a few numbers separated by a hyphen.
+Work out if the numbers are consecutive.
+For example, if the input is "5-6-7-8-9" or "20-19-18-17-16", display a message: "Consecutive"; otherwise, display "Not Consecutive".

-2- Write a program and ask the user to enter their name.
-Use an array to reverse the name and then store the result in a new string.
-Display the reversed name on the console.
+2- Write a program and ask the user to enter a few numbers separated by a hyphen.
+If the user simply presses Enter, without supplying an input, exit immediately; otherwise, check to see if there are duplicates.
+If so, display "Duplicate" on the console.

-3- Write a program and ask the user to enter 5 numbers.
-If a number has been previously entered, display an error message and ask the user to re-try.
-Once the user successfully enters 5 unique numbers, sort them and display the result on the console.
+3- Write a program and ask the user to enter a time value in the 24-hour time format (e.g. 19:00).
+A valid time should be between 00:00 and 23:59.
+If the time is valid, display "Ok"; otherwise, display "Invalid Time".
+If the user doesn't provide any values, consider it as invalid time.

-4- Write a program and ask the user to continuously enter a number or type "Quit" to exit.
-The list of numbers may include duplicates.
-Display the unique numbers that the user has entered.
+4- Write a program and ask the user to enter a few words separated by a space.
+Use the words to create a variable name with PascalCase.
+For example, if the user types: "number of students", display "NumberOfStudents".
+Make sure that the program is not dependent on the input.
+So, if the user types "NUMBER OF STUDENTS", the program should still display "NumberOfStudents".

-5- Write a program and ask the user to supply a list of comma separated numbers (e.g 5, 1, 9, 2, 10).
-If the list is empty or includes less than 5 numbers, display "Invalid List" and ask the user to re-try; otherwise, display the 3 smallest numbers in the list.
+5- Write a program and ask the user to enter an English word.
+Count the number of vowels (a, e, o, u, i) in the word.
+So, if the user enters "inadequate", the program should display 6 on the console.